pjsvis/react-patterns/event-handlers.md

 tldr; Use partial application to avoid re-rendering when using event handlers with parameters in React components.

-Below is a typical case where we map over an array of notes and add a deleteNote event handler for each note.
+Below is a typical case where we map over an array of notes and add an editNote event handler for each note.

 ```tsx
 <div>